 Hi!
-We’re a family of four – Tina (me), Ralph, Alexander, and Eoin.
+We’re a family of four – Tina, Ralph, Alexander, and Eoin.
 We live in Brisbane, Australia.
-I’m Greek-Australian, Ralph’s Irish, and Alexander and Eoin are just confused.
+I’m Ralph and from Ireland, Tina’s Greek-Australian, and Alexander and Eoin are just confused.

 We use this blog to document our travels.
 Despite living in Australia, far away from everything, we’ve been lucky enough over the years to have done a few big trips overseas: Mexico, Bali, Malaysia, and Barcelona being some of the latest ones.
-Our latest trip has taken us back to Ireland, taking in Denmark (Lego House), Helsinki, and Russia (St. Petersburg, Veliky-Novgorod, and Moscow) before a last two weeks in Zakynthos, Greece.
+Our latest trip took us back to Ireland, taking in Denmark (Lego House), Helsinki, and Russia (St. Petersburg, Veliky-Novgorod, Moscow, and Smolensk) before spending the last two weeks in Zakynthos, Greece.

 In recent years, we’ve begun experimenting with ways of travel that allow us to stay longer in the places we want to see and to meet some of the people who live there.
 If you just book a hotel for a week in Barcelona, say, other than the hotel staff you’re not going to meet many of the people who live there.
 Staying in an Airbnb will occasionally allow you to meet the people who live in the place you’re visiting, but even Airbnb has become fairly sterile, in our experience, with more and more places run pretty much as ordinary hotel rooms.

-On our current European trip we’ve managed to do a couple of nights’ couchsurfing again, this time in Denmark, which as well as letting us meet some real-life, actual Viking descendants, saved us a few krone (that’s right; they don’t use euros in Denmark) since Denmark – anywhere around there, in fact – is so expensive.
+On our last European trip we managed to do a couple of nights’ couchsurfing again, this time in Denmark, which as well as letting us meet some real-life, actual Viking descendants, saved us a few krone (that’s right; they don’t use euros in Denmark) since Denmark – anywhere around there, in fact – is so expensive.

-The patron house of this blog, Koukla House, is a house my parents built in Zakynthos, the island in Greece from which they emigrated to come to Australia a long time ago.
+The patron house of this blog, Koukla House, is a house Tina’s parents built in Zakynthos, the island in Greece from which they emigrated to come to Australia a long time ago.
 We go there as often as we can – usually about once every two years.
-It’s probably the thing we most look forward to in the world, and all going well we’ll end our trip back to Europe there this coming July.
+It’s probably the thing we most look forward to in the world.